billroy/bitlash-commander/README.md

 The PC Serving and PC Viewing can be, and usually are, on the same PC; the server requires very modest system resources.

-## Install: Arduino
+## Installing Bitlash on the Arduino

+To start, you need to upload Bitlash to the Arduino.

+First, install the Bitlash library from GitHub into your Arduino library folder(see https://github.com/billroy/bitlash/wiki/install).

-You need to upload Bitlash to the Arduino.
-Install Bitlash (see https://github.com/billroy/bitlash/wiki/install) , then (after restarting the Arduino IDE), connect your arduino and perform these commands in the Arduino IDE:
+Second (after restarting the Arduino IDE), connect your arduino and perform these commands in the Arduino IDE:

 	File -> Examples -> bitlash -> bitlashdemo
 	File -> Upload

+This wouldn't be a bad time to connect to Bitlash on the arduino using the Serial Monitor (at 57600 baud) and familiarize yourself with Bitlash a bit.
+When you're done, close the Serial Monitor and continue here.

-## Install: PC
+## Installing Bitlash Commander on the PC

-You need node.js (http://nodejs.org) and git (http://git-scm.com).
+Prerequisites: You need node.js (http://nodejs.org) and git (http://git-scm.com).
+Do those installs, and return here.

-In a new terminal window:
+In a new terminal window, incant:

 	$ git clone http://github.com/billroy/bitlash-commander
 	$ cd bitlash-commander